letsencrypt/website/docs/caa.md

 domain name is potentially affected.
 CAA provides a way for domain holders to reduce that risk.

-**Note (September 2017): [See this update in our API Announcements area](https://community.letsencrypt.org/t/legacy-caa-implementation/42335) for a recent, temporary change to our CAA processing behavior.**

 # Using CAA

 If you don't care about CAA, you generally don't have to do anything (but see